Google Fiber vs. Xfinity Internet plan comparison

 Google Fiber internet is an excellent value for the money.
 There are only two plans: 1,000 Mbps (1 gig) for $70 per month and 2,000 Mbps (2 gigs) for $100 per month.
 The 1 gig plan is among the most affordable we’ve seen at that speed, costing a little more than half the national benchmark fro similar plans (1).
 The 2 gig option is also drastically cheaper than many other providers’ similar offerings (if they even have a 2 gig plan).
 There’s no budget option for those who don’t need speeds this fast, but for what Google does offer, the value is hard to beat.

-Xfinity is generally a very good value, especially at the middle and lower tiers.
-In fact, it offers some of the best budget plans of any of the major internet service providers, with a 50 Mbps Internet Essentials plan for less than $20 per month and a 400 Mbps plan for $50 per month in some areas.
-Those plans have a data cap of 1.2 terabytes per month, which is disappointing but common among cable internet service providers (ISPs).
+Depending on your area, you can get a 50 Mbps Internet Essentials plan for less than $20 per month and a 400 Mbps plan for $50 per month.
+Those plans have a data cap of 1.2 terabytes which is a high data cap.
+Data caps are common among cable internet service providers (ISPs).
 Removing it costs an extra $30.
+But overall, this pricing is an excellent deal for the speeds you're getting.

-The 400 Mbps plan, which is about right for an average family, is also a great price.
+The 400 Mbps plan, which is about right for an average family that's online a lot, is also a great price.
 It rings in at about 36% of the national benchmark in its range.
 (1) That means you're paying just $0.18 per megabit, with plenty of megabits to go around.

-Faster plans are available, but they are pretty pricey compared to the best fiber internet competitors we reviewed.
+Faster internet plans are available from Xfinity.
 Some areas can get speeds up to 2 Gbps, and others can get plans as fast as 6 Gbps.
-That is ludicrously fast, but it’s also really expensive.
-Most households don’t need those internet speeds unless they’re streaming a ton of 4K content at the same time or have 10 or more users, so we don’t recommend them for most households.
-They do come with unlimited data, though, so might still be worth it for some households.
+For reference, 6 Mbps is ridiculously fast, and it also comes at a higher price.
+Most households don’t need 6 Gbps internet speeds unless they’re streaming a ton of 4K content or have several people gaming online at the same time.
+These fast internet plans do come with unlimited data, though, so it might still be worth it for some households.

 Google Fiber is one of the fastest internet providers and offers excellent performance.
 The speeds are more than enough for even the heaviest users, and there’s enough bandwidth to power a whole household of HD streams.
 Since this is fiber, upload speeds are also excellent—1,000 Mbps on both plans.
 Unlimited data is the cherry on top of this delicious internet sundae.
 Our only knock is that some providers have started offering even faster speeds (though the majority of households won’t need more than what Google offers).

 Xfinity internet performance is excellent.
 Its speeds are fast and reliable.
 In fact, in many markets, it has one of the fastest internet speeds around.
-The service is reliable and consistent.
+Xfinity's internet service is reliable and consistent.
 If outages occur, Xfinity is responsive and generally restores service within hours.
 Xfinity internet is also highly rated for speed (2), and research from the US Federal Communication Commission (FCC) scored it among the top for reliability (3).

 Equipment is another area where Google Fiber really shines.
 Installation of the fiber jack is free, and there are no monthly fees for the network box, which functions as both a modem and router.
 This means that, outside of any state-imposed access fees, the advertised prices are what you’ll actually pay for broadband internet service.
 Many other providers end up costing $10–$15 more per month due to equipment rental fees, so this is a refreshing change of pace.